Masrik-Dahir/Learning-SQL-Programming/README.md

 Instructor: Scott Simpson

+Course Include:

-Asking for Data from a database,
+1. Asking for Data from a database,
-Asking for data from two or more table,
+2. Asking for data from two or more table,
-Data types, Math, and Helpful functions,
+3. Data types, Math, and Helpful functions,
-Add or modify data
+4. Add or modify data